Scan time: 2-3 minutes / Read time: 3-5 minutes

 Hello rebel ideapreneurs 🦸♂️🦸♀️

-Tyler hosts a daily food podcast about home cooks who built small restaurants.
+Tyler hosts a daily food podcast about home cooks turned restaurant owners.

 He launched it after a friend's taco cart became a packed diner.

-He's convinced an ordinary home kitchen can grow into a real business.
+Now he's sure any ordinary kitchen can grow into a real business.

-His listeners want the same proof — that people like them pulled it off.
+His listeners want the same proof — people like them pulled it off.

 ⛳️ Problem:

-So he edits on weekends, pitches sponsors nightly, and answers listener replies at midnight.
+So he edits on weekends, pitches sponsors at night, and answers replies at midnight.

-He ends each week tired and convinced the only fix is working harder.
+He ends each week wiped, sure the only fix is working harder.

-His frustration: which work actually grows the show versus just fills the day.
+His frustration: which work actually grows the show, and which just fills the day.

 🔥 The recipe